 The most focused work on this question so far has been Baigent, Brewer, and Larminie, “Gender in the archive: women in the Oxford Dictionary of National Biography and the Oxford English Dictionary” in Journal of the British Records Association (2005), which did a sample survey of 300 quotations in Letter A, and found 14 (4.7%) to have been written by women.

 The first of these is the date of the quotation.
-We would naturally assume for instance (and correctly so), that quotations drawn from the early modern period will contain a lower proportion of women authors than those from the nineteenth century, a time when women wrote more, and enjoyed greater publication, larger audiences, and higher social and cultural prestige.
+We would naturally assume for instance (and correctly so), that quotations drawn from the early modern period will contain a lower proportion of women authors than those from the nineteenth century, a time when women wrote more, and women’s writing enjoyed broader publication, larger audiences, and higher social and cultural prestige.

 Next, we might naturally assume that the edition would make a difference: not only did the Supplements (the “2” part of OED2) have several decades more of modern (and increasingly equitable, perhaps) publication history to draw from, but we might also expect that those editors were more receptive to those female authors’ works that might have been ignored the first time around.